 Three scientifically proven ways to raise a gifted child

-- Bringing art and everyday life into connection
+- Connecting art and everyday life

 - Healthy sleep

-- Computer games aren't bad!
+- Computer games are not bad!

 You may be surprised, but not just educational games for children are valuable.
 Computer games present the player with many tasks that require logical thinking and quick and independent decisions.